mohammadghareb/book-management-system/README.md

 ## What is the use of this Repo

-This is a ReactJS and Firebase Project which demonstrates the following
+This is a ReactJS and Firebase Project which demonstrates the following:
 1. Creating a Component in React
 2. Making calls between ReactJs and Firebase
 3. Authentication using Firebase Authentication to register, login and logout